H4K12ac: Histone modifications

 The genomic DNA of eukaryotic cells is wrapped around special protein molecules known as histones.
 The complexes formed by the looping of the DNA are known as chromatin.
 The basic structural unit of chromatin is the nucleosome: this consists of the core octamer of histones (H2A, H2B, H3 and H4) as well as a linker histone and about 180 base pairs of DNA.
 These core histones are rich in lysine and arginine residues.
 The carboxyl (C) terminal end of these histones contribute to histone-histone interactions, as well as histone-DNA interactions.
 The amino (N) terminal charged tails are the site of the post-translational modifications, such as the one seen in H3K36me3.

 H4 histone

 H4 modifications are not as well known as H3's and H4 have fewer variations which might explain their important function.

 H4K12ac

 Acetylation of histone H4K5 and H4K12 is enriched at centromeres.
 H4K8ac and H4K12ac are associated with active promoters to form a backbone.
 H4 localizes more to gene bodies promoters than other acetylations so H4K8ac facilitates transcriptional elongation.

 H4K12ac is involved in learning and memory so it could help with reducing age-related decline in memory.
+It has also been implicated in enabling developmental plasticity.
+High levels early in development are thought to provide transcriptional flexibility, while lower levels are thought to contribute to repressed transcription.
+In this way, H4K12 acetylation and deacetylation could open and close "critical windows" of environmental sensitivity.